 Partly as a result of these problems, a rapidly increasing number of people in Sweden purchase private health insurance.
-Estimates suggest that about 500,000 Swedes, or about 5% of the population, have purchased a private health insurance policy.
+Estimates in 2014 suggest that about 575,000 Swedes, or about 15% of the working population, have a private health insurance policy, either pruchased privately or provided by the employer.
+The rapidly increasing number of private health insurance policies clearly suggests a lack of faith in the expediency and quality of public health care.